 You will have a trial date at the Pomona Courthouse, but the trial may never happen.
 When you get a DUI lawyer, they will look for a way to win the case for you without appearing before a jury.
 They aim to beat your DUI charge as quickly and effectively as possible and help you move on with your life.

-How Do You Beat a DUI Charge in Claremont?
+How to Beat a DUI in Claremont

 Consider Pretrial Diversion as an Alternative to Trial